Demi-urge/menace_sandbox/docs/workflow_graph.md

 [`workflow_graph.py`](../workflow_graph.py) uses [`NetworkX`](https://networkx.org) when available for graph management.
 If the library is missing the module transparently falls back to a lightweight adjacency-list implementation so basic functionality remains available.

-The `simulate_impact_wave` method also downgrades gracefully when optional predictors or history databases can't be imported, using baseline ROI and synergy values instead.
+`simulate_impact_wave` accepts explicit ROI and synergy deltas and does not rely on external predictors or history databases.